Arrernte language: Consonants

-//ɰ ~ ʁ̞// is described as velar by Breen & Dobson (2005), and as uvular by Henderson (2003).
+Apart from //w// and //ɰ ~ ʁ̞//, each consonant has a labialized form. //ɰ ~ ʁ̞// is described as velar by Breen & Dobson (2005), and as uvular by Henderson (2003).
+The tap is occasionally a trill, especially when emphasized, but may also be weakened.

+The prenasalized series are not included in Breen & Dobson (2005), but are treated as consonant sequences.

 Stops are unaspirated.
 Prenasalized stops are voiced throughout; prestopped nasals are voiceless during the stop.
 These sounds arose as normal consonant clusters; Ladefoged states that they now occur initially, where consonant clusters are otherwise forbidden, due to historical loss of initial vowels; however, it has also been argued that such words start with a phonemic schwa, which may not be pronounced (see below).

 Vowels

 The vowel phonemes of Central Arrernte, from Breen & Dobson (2005).
-The positioning of the vowels is only approximate, as they possess a wide range of allophones. //u// may not be a phoneme but rather just one of the allophones of //ə//.
+The positioning of the vowels is only approximate, as they possess a wide range of allophones. //u// may not be a phoneme but rather one of the allophones of //ə//.